jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Navigation

 When I said earlier that Vim is an editor, not an IDE, I left out the part where I do have a file browser plugin called [NERDTree](https://github.com/preservim/nerdtree).
 It's quite controversial in the Vim community, as many people think you shouldn't use a file explorer to open files in Vim; you should use a fuzzy finder like [FZF](https://github.com/junegunn/fzf.vim) instead.
 While I don't disagree, I do find it helpful sometimes to be able to see a tree outline of the files in my project.
+Java directory structures tend to be deep.
 I have it set up so that it's invisible by default and opens only when I hit a certain mapping.

 ![Scala with NERDTree in Vim](/images/2020-09-09-my-vim-setup/vim-3.png)